YAL-GameMaker/Apollo/BUILD.md

 (or [check out the git repository](https://github.com/YAL-GameMaker-Tools/GmlCppExtFuncs))
 3. Compile the program: `haxe build.hxml`
 4. Create an executable: `nekotools boot bin/GmlCppExtFuncs.n`
-5. Copy `bin/GmlCppExtFuncs.exe` to a folder your PATH (e.g. to Haxe directory )
+5. Copy `bin/GmlCppExtFuncs.exe` to a folder in your PATH (e.g. to the Haxe directory )

 ## Building